Pylons/pyramid/BFG_HISTORY.rst

   will contain UTF-8 encoded path segments as necessary, so any URL generated by BFG itself will be decodeable by the traverser.
-If another application generates URLs to a BFG application, to be resolved successully, it should generate the URL with UTF-8 encoded path segments to be successfully resolved.
+If another application generates URLs to a BFG application, to be resolved successfully, it should generate the URL with UTF-8 encoded path segments to be successfully resolved.
 The decoder is not at all magical: if a non-UTF-8-decodeable path segment (e.g. one encoded using UTF-16 or some other insanity) is passed in the URL, BFG will raise a ``TypeError`` with